Grab Holdings Limited (GRAB) Surpasses Market Returns: Some Facts Worth Knowing

-The upcoming earnings release of Grab Holdings Limited will be of great interest to investors.
-It is anticipated that the company will report an EPS of $0.01, marking stability compared to the same quarter of the previous year.
-Alongside, our most recent consensus estimate is anticipating revenue of $933.37 million, indicating a 22.17% upward movement from the same quarter last year.
+The investment community will be paying close attention to the earnings performance of Grab Holdings Limited in its upcoming release.
+The company is expected to report EPS of $0.01, unchanged from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $933.37 million, up 22.17% from the prior-year quarter.

-For the full year, the Zacks Consensus Estimates are projecting earnings of $0.04 per share and revenue of $3.4 billion, which would represent changes of +233.33% and 0%, respectively, from the prior year.
+For the annual period, the Zacks Consensus Estimates anticipate earnings of $0.04 per share and a revenue of $3.4 billion, signifying shifts of +233.33% and 0%, respectively, from the last year.

 Any recent changes to analyst estimates for Grab Holdings Limited should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-Hence, positive alterations in estimates signify analyst optimism regarding the business and profitability.
+Such recent modifications usually signify the changing landscape of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the business and profitability.

 The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has moved 3.85% higher.
-Currently, Grab Holdings Limited is carrying a Zacks Rank of #3 (Hold).
+The Zacks Consensus EPS estimate has moved 3.85% higher within the past month.
+As of now, Grab Holdings Limited holds a Zacks Rank of #3 (Hold).

-With respect to valuation, Grab Holdings Limited is currently being traded at a Forward P/E ratio of 50.67.
-Its industry sports an average Forward P/E of 24.04, so one might conclude that Grab Holdings Limited is trading at a premium comparatively.
+Investors should also note Grab Holdings Limited's current valuation metrics, including its Forward P/E ratio of 47.78.
+This signifies a premium in comparison to the average Forward P/E of 22.53 for its industry.

 The Internet - Software industry is part of the Computer and Technology sector.
-This industry, currently bearing a Zacks Industry Rank of 78, finds itself in the top 32% echelons of all 250+ industries.
+At present, this industry carries a Zacks Industry Rank of 83, placing it within the top 34% of over 250 industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.